Individual, modern bungalow 'of high calibre' in grounds of Newstead Abbey Park

 The whole plot extends to about 0.15 of an acre with wraparound, lawned gardens, beyond which is delightful woodland.

-Check out our photo gallery below before visiting the Zoopla website here for more information, including a floor plan.
+Check out our photo gallery below before visiting the Zoopla website at zoopla.co.uk/for-sale/details/63789179 for more information, including a floor plan.